notwilliam1/notwilliam1/README.md

 ## Hi there, I'm William Causey! 👋

-### Aspiring Software Engineer | Junior at Kennesaw State University
+### Software Engineering Student | Junior at Kennesaw State University

 I am a Software Engineering Major passionate about building systems of all kinds and of course Chipotle.